XiangGuo1992/ORCL_VR_EyeTracking/README.md

 7. Drag and drop the "TobiiPro\VR\Prefabs\[VRSaveData]" prefab into the scene.
 Select the [VRSaveData] prefab and in the inspector, select a key to be used to start and stop saving data, select 'Save Data/Save Unity Data/Save Raw Data'.

+8. Save the current project.

-8. Play the scene, the saved **XML data** can be found in the "**Data**" folder in the project root.
+9. Play the scene, the saved **XML data** can be found in the "**Data**" folder in the project root.
 Press the save data key selected earlier to stop and save data.

    More details can be found in the [TobiiProVR_readme.txt](TobiiProVR_readme.txt) in this repository.

-If a XML data was created without any recorded data, check in the windows system 'Task manager' - 'Services' - 'Tobii Service' to see if it is running or not, try to restart it and collect data again.
+<del>If a XML data was created without any recorded data, check in the windows system 'Task manager' - 'Services' - 'Tobii Service' to see if it is running or not, try to restart it and collect data again.</del>

+**2021.05.24 update**: The correct experimental order is:

+1. Open SteamVR;
+2. Run room setup, make sure the controllers and headsets are in the right place;
+3. Open Unity scenarios;
+4. **Start or Restart** the **SR runtime software** right before playing the scene, this can ensure the data collection is working in case you have empty XML data;
+5. Play the scene in Unity;
+6. Stop the scene to see if all the data are collected

 ## Video Recording

+Their are two ways to do the video recording: **External screen recording** or **internal Unity Recorder**.

+### Internal Unity Recorder

+Different versions of Unity requires different actions.

 For **Unity 2018**, in the asset store of Unity, search for "**Unity Recorder**", download and import.
 This is a free library for recording user game.

 ![Unity Recorder](img/Recorder.jpg)